College Factual by our College Data Analytics Team

 Prior Education for a Veterinary Clinical Services Program

-New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
+veterinary biomedical & clinical services degree applicants generally need have finished high school or their GED.
+Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Once you obtain your degree, additional veterinary clinical services certifications required to pursue a career in this field.

 A doctor's degree is the most common level of education achieved by those in careers related to veterinary clinical services, with approximately 50.0% of workers getting one.
 See the the most common levels of education for veterinary clinical services workers below.